redguava/cliniko-api/readme.md

 * ```%``` is the wildcard symbol for the **wildcard search** operator.
 * You can use multiple ```%```'s in a **wildcard search**.
 * The **contains** operator is the same as doing ```%value%``` with the **wildcard search**.
-* Each field can use specific operators based on it's data type.
-Details will be listed with the resource.

 API Resources
 -----------------